adfresca/sdk-unity/README.md

 ### Cross Promotion Configuration

-Using Incentivized CPI & CPA Campaign, your users in 'Media App' can get an incentive item when they install 'Adverting App' from the campaigns.
+Using Incentivized CPI & CPA Campaigns, users in 'Media App' can get an incentive item when they install 'Adverting App' from the campaigns.

-- Medial App: the media app which displays the promotion image and gives an incentive item to users
+- Media App: app which displays a promotion image to users and redirects users to Advertising App's install page in the app store and gives an incentive item to users when they complete the pre-defined actions in the Advetising App.
-- AdvertisingApp: the promotion app which is displayed with an image in the media app's screen.
+- Advertising App: app which is the target of advertisment.

-For more details of Incentivized campaigns and configuration guide in dashboard, please refer 'Understanding Cross-promotion (Korean)'  guide.

-To integrate SDK with this feature, you should set URL Schema value for the adverting app and implement codes to give an incentive item to users in the media app.
+To integrate our SDK with this feature, you should set URL Schema value for the adverting app and implement codes to give an incentive item to users in the media app.

 #### Advertising App Configuration:

   1. Android

-  For Android, SDK uses the package name to check if the advertising app is installed in the same device.
+  For Android, our SDK uses the package name to check if the advertising app is installed in the same device.

   You can find the package name in AndroidManifest.xml